Tuesday, May 11, 2021

 “Argh!”

-Well, it may not have just been the steep incline and Varhi’s weight.
-Apparently a combination of the night air as well as their absence for the past couple of days had caused this side of the continent to be covered in a light film of snow.
-It wasn’t everywhere but it was in patches here and there and it was getting more plentiful and cold the further down they got.
-Sairek would have thought it would have gotten warmer the more they descended, but the night air was getting pretty chilly now and the further north they moved, the colder it was getting.
+It was not just the steep decline and Varhi’s weight that was making this descent excruciating for Sairek.
+During their absence within Karvadean, the past couple of days on this side of the continent apparently had been blanketed in a moderate film of powdery snow.
+It wasn’t everywhere, but it was certainly in patches here and there and it was getting more plentiful and colder the further down the mountain they went traveling northwards.
+Sairek would have thought it would have gotten warmer as they descended, but the night air was getting pretty chilly now and it was getting frigid enough that he could see clouds of steam exhaling from everyone's labored breaths.

-His body was absolutely screaming at him, but at this point he had been aching for so long, he was almost numb to it in a way.
+At least he wasn't feeling cold himself, but that was because his body was absolutely screaming at him from all of the exertion.
+At this point, he had been aching for so long he was almost numb to it in a way.
 He wondered if this was how Varhi managed it, but Sairek knew he wouldn’t have the willpower to resist for days, let alone another hour.
-Thankfully, he was spurred on with the knowledge that he knew he could stop carrying Varhi soon; that they would finally be out of this, that they would be able to start resting back up.
+Thankfully, he was spurred on with the knowledge that he knew he could stop carrying Varhi soon; that they would finally be out of this; that they would be able to start resting back up.
 If they could just hold on for a little bit longer...

 “Do you need a break?”
 Cyial asked him, concern edged in his voice.

-“I...I’m okay… I can do it…” Sairek wheezed as he glanced down and looked at his jewel, noting by now that it was a dull, ruby red.
-It wouldn’t last much longer, but it would probably last longer than Varhi at this rate would.
+“I...I’m okay… I can do it… a little longer...”
+Sairek wheezed as he glanced down and looked at his jewel, noting by now that it was a ruby red, gradually becoming dimmer at this point.
+It wouldn’t last much longer, but it would probably last longer than Varhi would at this rate.
+They were so close...
+He could do this.
+He must do this.

 The injured boy had once again fallen silent and slack again and was barely making a sound.
 His skin color had started to become more pale, though he was still breathing, it was becoming more faint, more shallow.
 Remembering these facts caused Sairek to grunt in effort as he pushed himself up and forced his legs to just walk and his arms and back to continue to carry the burden of Varhi’s weight.
 Cyial, when he could afford to, moved behind him to help.
 It wasn’t much, but the demon was capable of at least alleviating a few pounds of weight from Varhi by lifting him up slightly and giving him more leverage when he could, while Nayleen guided them both.

-“Cyial, I’m going to climb my way down.
-Do you think you can manage to slowly lift Varhi down with your little trick?”
+Nayleen looked over her shoulder at the Incubus.
+“Cyial, I’m going to try to climb my way down.
+Do you think you can manage to slowly lift Varhi down with your little shield trick?”

 “I’ll hang on to you, don’t worry.”
 Sairek said.